Use lasers to make quantum computers

 When picking a laser for atom cooling, it is important to ensure accurate wavelength control.
 To fine-tune the system, the absolute wavelength must be well-defined and adjustable – and it must not fluctuate.
 A laser’s linewidth describes how much the wavelength fluctuates over a short period.

 The laser’s linewidth must be significantly smaller than the natural linewidth of the atom.
 If not, the laser will be limiting the lowest temperature reachable rather than the atom itself.
-Similarly, intensity fluctuations – typically expressed as relative intensity noise (RIN) – also heats the atom and limit its cooling rate.
+Similarly, intensity fluctuations – typically expressed as relative intensity noise (RIN) – also heats the atom and limits its cooling rate.

 Finally, the laser’s power is very important.
 High power equals a high number of emitted photons.
 The number of atoms in a trap – as well as the probability of an atom absorbing a photon – depends on photon availability.